aesthetic-suite/framework/README.md

   object is passed to.
 Defaults to `classNames`.
 * `themePropName` (string) - Name of the prop in which the theme name is passed to.
   Defaults to `theme`.
+* `pure` (boolean) - When true, the higher-order-component will extend `React.PureComponent` instead of `React.Component`.
+Only use this for static/dumb components.

 ```javascript
 export default style({